NenyaBit/Devious-Followers-Redux/README.md

 ## Tools

 * Your favorite papyrus compiler
-	* In my testing [Caprica](https://github.com/Orvid/Caprica), assumingly due to the amount of scripts
+	* In my testing [Caprica](https://github.com/Orvid/Caprica) did not work, assumingly due to the amount of scripts
 * [Spriggit](https://github.com/Mutagen-Modding/Spriggit)
 	* Instructions on usage below